MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/getting-started-with-cloud-app-security.md

 Your organization must have a license to use Cloud App Security.
 For pricing details, see the [Cloud App Security licensing datasheet](https://aka.ms/mcaslicensing).

 >[!NOTE]
->You don't need an Office 365 license to use Cloud App Security.
+>Cloud App Security does not require any Office 365 licenses.

 ## Prerequisites